|

 Special Coating

-provided the substance has sufficient heat capacity.
-PCDF
+substance has sufficient heat capacity.
+PCDF coatings have exceptional abrasion resistance.

 |